jgarnierUQ/Signal-Processing/README.md

 # Signal-Processing
-Variety of signal processing related projects that I find incredibly interesting.
-Implementations of various algorithms and code I wrote for uni assignments.
+Variety of signal processing related projects and implementations of various algorithms and code I wrote for uni assignments.